Some Common Questions

 Hardly anyone ever gets seasick.
 The waters of Penobscot Bay are protected from ocean swells and the shore is always visible.
-If you're still nervous, we suggest purchasing acupressure wrist bands available at most drug stores, or ginger caplets, which are an anti-nausea agent and are a natural alternative to Dramamine, which can make you drowsy.
+If you're still nervous, we suggest purchasing acupressure wrist bands available at most drug stores, or ginger caplets or chews, which are an anti-nausea agent and are a natural alternative to Dramamine, which can make you drowsy.

 We have a bar on board, with a great selection of local beers and wine.
 Please do not bring your own alcoholic beverages.
-We sell bottled water, and you are welcome to bring your own non-alcoholic beverages.
+We sell bottled water and soft drinks as well, but you are welcome to bring your own non-alcoholic beverages.

-Feel free to bring snacks, a picnic lunch, cheese and crackers, etc. French & Brawn grocery is an easy walk from the boat, and Harbor Dogs(try the shrimp tacos-yum!) offers take out within sight of our dock.
+Feel free to bring snacks, a picnic lunch, cheese and crackers, etc. French & Brawn grocery is an easy walk from the boat, and Harbor Dogs(try the shrimp tacos-yum!) offers take out within sight of our dock (located in the parking lot of the Camden Public Landing).
 If you are chartering the boat for a longer trip and might want food aboard, please email us to discuss some local catering options.

 You can park along the downtown streets or at the Public Landing, but keep in mind that all parking has a two-hour limit.
 There are two all-day parking lots: one is on Washington Street just past the fire station on the right, and the other is on Atlantic Avenue just past the Camden Public Library, on the left.
 Both are within walking distance.